20 Cajun Thanksgiving Recipes For Your Holiday Menu

 Cajun Cake Recipe

-This old-fashioned homemade Cajun Cake Recipe is super-moist because of its hidden ingredient, a whole can of crushed pineapple for just the right amount of sweetness.
-The cake is frosted right out of the oven with an ooey-gooey coconut pecan icing.
+This old-fashioned homemade Cajun Cake Recipe is super-moist thanks to its hidden ingredient: a whole can of crushed pineapple for just the right amount of sweetness.
+The cake is frosted right out of the oven with ooey-gooey coconut-pecan icing.

 Bread Pudding With Pumpkin Pecan Praline Sauce

-This Bread Pudding sauce starts with a classic Southern dessert.
-The warm praline topping adds a festive touch when you're in the mood for it.
+Instead of pumpkin pie, serve this Bread Pudding with a pumpkin sauce spooned over this classic Southern dessert.
+The warm praline topping adds a festive touch when you're in the mood.
 Not a fan of pumpkin?
-Omit the pumpkin and the spices for a simple pecan praline indulgence.
+Omit the pumpkin and spices for a simple indulgence of pecan praline sauce.

 FAQ

-Thanksgiving menus in South Louisiana may consist of Cajun-seasoned turkey (fried, smoked, or roasted), etouffee, jambalaya, gumbo, and many more favorites from the foods of Acadiana cuisine.
-Some may even be made with fresh seafood or wild game.
-It's always good!
+Thanksgiving menus in South Louisiana may include turkey with Cajun spices (fried, smoked, or roasted), etouffee, jambalaya, gumbo, and many other favorites from Acadiana cuisine.
+Some of these dishes feature fresh seafood or wild game.
+Cajuns prefer rice dressing to traditional cornbread dressing.
+Mix them in with your favorite dishes on your holiday table.

-Start with the number of guests and consider their favorite dishes.
-Of course, many Cajun recipes begin with "First, you make a roux," and all have the robust taste of Cajun seasoning.
-A turkey seasoned with Cajun butter or Cajun seasoning blend is a great start.
-Add a gumbo made with andouille sausage, and you are well on your way to a Cajun Thanksgiving dinner.
+Cajun cooking usually begins with "First, you make a roux," and all have the robust taste of Cajun seasoning.
+A Cajun turkey recipe is seasoned with Cajun butter or a seasoning blend for a festive Thanksgiving day.
+Add a gumbo made with andouille sausage, and you are well on your way to a Cajun celebration.

 These Cajun French donuts are my Great-Grandma George's recipe called Cronquesingnoles (pronounced "cro-see-alls").
-With a taste of nutmeg, this sweet and crunchy pastry pairs well with a good cup of hot coffee.
+They're a sweet, fried, rich pastry with a hint of nutmeg.
+They're sprinkled with powdered sugar and pair well with a good cup of hot coffee.
+They're great for dunking, too!

 More Classic Cajun Dishes